sheldonhull/sheldonhull.hugo/content/blog/2020-04-20-improved-windows-terminal-setup.md

 ## Getting Started

-This will help you get the terminal installed, along with downloading some settings I've already presetup with keybindings and more.
+This will help you get the terminal installed, along with downloading some settings I've already pre-setup with keybindings and more.

 To customize your own keybindings, you can go to the [profiles.json](https://github.com/microsoft/terminal/blob/master/doc/cascadia/SettingsSchema.md) documentation.